dahmadjid/flappy-bird-zig/README.md

-first try zig (0.11) and raylib garbage flappy bird with no collision
+first try zig (0.11) and raylib. garbage flappy bird with no collision.